Easter Parade (1948)

 Frames in this review are taken from the Warner Brothers DVD.

 Easter Parade was finally released on DVD in time for Easter 2005.
-A clever marketing tie-in, but the film is appropriate year-round.
-It's one of those happy musicals churned out by the Dream Factory that was MGM, noteworthy as the only musical where Fred Astaire and Judy Garland got together.
+Of course they did it for the marketing tie-in, but the film’s Easter theme is merely incidental.
+It’s one of those happy musicals churned out by the MGM Dream Factory, and it’s appropriate year-round.
+Particularly notable is the fact that this was the only musical in which Judy Garland starred alongside Fred Astaire.
+(Notice who goes first in the billing.
+Fred may have been the better dancer by far, but Judy was the bigger box office draw.)

-And it really is a lot of fun, starting right at the beginning with Drum Crazy as Don sees a cute stuffed bunny in a toy shop, but a young boy grabs it possessively just as he's about to pay for it.
-So Fred dances a number in the shop, beating, kicking, dancing on the various drum sets in the shop, getting the boy to settle for one of them as he leaves with the bunny.
+The film really is a lot of fun, starting with the first musical number, Drum Crazy.
+Don sees a cute stuffed bunny in a toy shop that he wants to buy, but a young boy grabs it possessively.
+So Fred dances a number in the shop to try to get the boy to settle for a drumset, beating, kicking, and dancing on the drums in the shop.
 Later, an energetic Ann Miller taps her heart out in the spectacular Shaking' the Blues Away.
 A really fun number is A Couple of Swells, where Fred and Judy play a couple of vagabonds with airs.
-As Gene Kelly would later point out in That's Entertainment II, Fred would be in a tux (albeit disheveled) even when playing a vagabond.
+As Gene Kelly later pointed out in That's Entertainment II, Fred was always the more refined of the two MGM male lead dancers, wearing a (disheveled) tuxedo even when playing a vagabond.

 The film also has a lot of fun outside the musical numbers.
 Take the snappy dialog when Don and Hannah first meet: